 How do I obtain a certified copy of my marriage license?

 You may request a certified copy of your marriage license by visiting any of the Knox County Clerk's Office locations or you may request a copy online with a credit card.
-We will need the names of the groom and bride as well as the date of the marriage.
+We will need the names of both applicants as well as the date of the marriage.
 Please note that the Knox County Clerk's office only has marriage license records for couples who applied for their marriage license in Knox County, Tennessee.

 |Fees for a Certified Copy of a Marriage License.|